jekirl/poketrainer/README.md

+# Post-Unknown6 changes:

+The current version of the bot currently requires the encrypt library.
+Hop on the #poketrainer slack to find out more.

 # Please do not sell the bot, or use it to sell accounts/power leveling or what have you.
 If you really can't help yourself from trying to make money on it, please donate a portion of your profits to [Kiva](https://www.kiva.org/).
 ## To the people that have done so already (heard from quite a few already), thank you for making the world a better place.